Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Experimental Details

 \section{Experimental Details}

 Binary Bi$_{2}$Te$_{3} $ single crystal was grown through the solid-state reaction method by using box furnace (see the method section for growth details) \cite{koyano2012single}.
 Single crystal FePS$_{3} $ was grown by the chemical vapor transport (CVT) method in two zone tube furnace as reported in \cite{https://doi.org/10.48550/arxiv.2208.02729}.
 Bi$_{2}$Te$_{3}$ crystal was micromechanically exfoliated by standard scotch tape and transferred onto 300 nm Si/SiO$_{2}$ substrate by dry transfer method \cite{castellanos2014deterministic}.
 Suitable flake was located by using Optical Microscope (OLYMPUS BX53M)) by comparing transparency of the flake.
-Atomically thin layer of FePS$_{3} $ crystal was exfoliated on a commercially available viscoelastic material (Gelfilm from Gelpak) and placed on top of the bulk flake of Bismuth telluride using micromanipulator [FIG. 1(a)].
-Room temperature and temperature-dependent Raman measurements of isolated Bi$_{2}$Te$_{3}$, and Bi$_{2}$Te$_{3}$/ FePS$_{3} $ heterostructure were carried out by using Jobin Yvon Horibra LABRAM-HR 800 visible micro Raman system and a 473 nm wavelength radiation from a diode laser as an excitation source.
-All measurements were performed under high vacuum (10$^{-6}$ mbar) using a liquid helium cryostat (Janis ST-5000).
+Heterostructures consist of Bi$_{2}$Te$_{3}$, FePS$_{3}$ and hBN are fabricated by placing one material onto another by using micromanipulator.
+The fabricated heterostructures (HS) are: (a) HS-1: Bulk Bi$_{2}$Te$_{3}$ (>500 nm)/ Bulk FePS$_{3}$($\sim$150 nm); (b) HS-2: Bulk Bi$_{2}$Te$_{3}$ ($\sim$ 250 nm)/Bulk FePS$_{3}$($\sim$ 88 nm); (c) HS-3: Bulk Bi$_{2}$Te$_{3}$ ($\sim$140 nm)/ few layer FePS$_{3}$($\sim$10 nm) and (d) HS-4: Bulk Bi$_{2}$Te$_{3}$ (>500 nm) /Bulk hBN(>100 nm)/Bulk FePS$_{3}$ ($\sim$ 150 nm) and (e) HS-5: Bulk Bi$_{2}$Te$_{3}$ (>500 nm) /few layer hBN($\sim$10 nm)/Bulk FePS$_{3}$ ($\sim$ 150 nm) .
+Room temperature and temperature-dependent Raman measurements of isolated Bi$_{2}$Te$_{3}$, and these heterostructures were carried out by using Jobin Yvon Horibra LABRAM-HR 800 visible micro Raman system and a 473 nm wavelength radiation from a diode laser as an excitation source.
+All measurements were performed under high vacuum (10$^{-6}$ mbar) using a liquid helium cryostat (Janis ST-500).
 Laser beam was focused through a microscope objective with 50x magnification and a spot size of $1\mu$m.
 Laser power was kept below $ 200 \mu$W to avoid sample heating.